What do you want to become?

 Whether you are looking toward a career in music or simply want to perform with excellent music ensembles, Lenoir-Rhyne University can help you follow your musical dreams.
 Lenoir-Rhyne students can prepare for careers as music educators, performers, church musicians or arts organizations managers, they can become involved in choirs, bands, and percussion ensembles and chamber ensembles.

 The mission of the Division of Liberal Arts is to empower students to become global leaders in scholarship, research, performing arts, and service to humanity.
 The Division is committed to producing students who are critical thinkers in pursuit of truth, beauty, spirituality, social justice, human expression, creativity, integrity, and honesty.
-Students are prepared to be competitive candidates in graduate and professional schools to excel in their chosen careers, and to provide diverse community leadership skills based upon humanistic values.
+Students are prepared to be competitive candidates in graduate and professional schools to excel in their chosen careers, and to provide diverse community leadership skills based on humanistic values.

 The Department of Music provides an environment in which professional and non-professional musicians may continue to develop the skills, knowledge, concepts and sensitivities essential in recognizing and cultivating quality musical experiences.

 Becoming a musician is a challenge, perhaps the ultimate challenge.
 Are you ready?
 If so, you should consider Meredith College, where the music faculty and your peers will challenge you to work harder, practice harder, play harder and perform better than ever before.
-At Meredith you will be given the instruction and the tools you need to exceed your expectations.
+At Meredith, you will be given the instruction and the tools you need to exceed your expectations.
 The women who study music at Meredith achieve in many areas because they work hard to develop their talent to its highest level…and the moment you begin that process, the level you expect from yourself rises.
 Like the horizon, your potential continues to move with every step you take.

 The music department provides training in music, music education and performance.
 A Concentration in Arts Management is also offered in conjunction with the B.A. in Music.
 The objective is to produce graduates who are prepared to teach music, perform, conduct, further advance their study of music in graduate school, and/or promote the arts in the larger community.